CodiPop/GuardiansOfTheGlobe/README.md

 ### Making the project run:

-Enter the root folder in console and run the following commands:
+Enter the root folder of the solution in console and run the following commands:

 • docker-compose build